CODARcode/MGARD/README.md

 [<img src="./doc/images/MGARD-family.png" width="800" />](MGARD)

 MGARD framework consists of the following modules.
-Please use the detailed instructions for each modules to build and install MGARD.
+Please see the detailed instructions for each module to build and install MGARD.

 ## `MGARD-CPU`: MGARD implementation for CPUs
 MGARD-CPU is design for running compression on CPUs.
 See detailed user guide in [here][mgard-cpu]